-Couzens, Andrew Mellon, the 'Greatest Tax Suit in the History of the World,' and Creation of the Joint Committee on Taxation and Its Staff, 66 Tax L. Rev. 787, 857 (2013).
+12 Congress did not attempt to enforce the subpoena in court but instead engaged in negotiations with the executive branch, which resulted in a compromise and Congress passing legislation regarding the disclosure of tax returns.
+See George K. Yin, James Couzens, Andrew Mellon, the 'Greatest Tax Suit in the History of the World,' and Creation of the Joint Committee on Taxation and Its Staff, 66 TAX L. REV. 787, 857 (2013).

-^{13.} The majority's citation to the Pearl Harbor investigation, Maj.
+13 The majority's citation to the Pearl Harbor investigation, Maj.
 Op.
 16, is of limited value, as President Franklin Roosevelt passed away on April 12, 1945, nearly five months before Congress authorized the investigation on September 6, 1945, placing the former President beyond the reach of Congress's subpoena power.
 See Wayne Thompson, "The Pearl Harbor Committee, 1945-46" in Congress Investigates at 670.

-legislative investigations into administration generally, including the President's involvement in discretionary decisionmaking and purported scandals, but when wrongdoing by the President is targeted or uncovered the House transfers allegations of such conduct to an impeachment inquiry.
+In the modern era, Congress has investigated allegations of illegal conduct by Presidents Richard Nixon, Ronald Reagan, and Bill Clinton.
+The majority cites these as examples of presidents being "the subject of Congress's legislative investigations."
+Maj.
+Op.
+16-18.
+Contrary to the majority's characterization, these investigations reinforce that Congress may launch legislative investigations into administration generally, including the President's involvement in discretionary decisionmaking and purported scandals, but when wrongdoing by the President is targeted or uncovered the House transfers allegations of such conduct to an impeachment inquiry.

-For example, the congressional inquiry into the breakin at the Democratic National Committee's headquarters in the Watergate Hotel began with the creation of a Senate Select Committee to investigate the incident and determine whether new legislation on electoral safeguards might be needed.
+For example, the congressional inquiry into the break-in at the Democratic National Committee's headquarters in the Watergate Hotel began with the creation of a Senate Select Committee to investigate the incident and determine whether new legislation on electoral safeguards might be needed.
 See S. Res.
 60, 93d Cong. § 1(a) (1973).
 The inquiry centered on whether any actions-"illegal, improper, or unethical"-took place, but the inquiry did not target any specific persons.
 Id.
 President Nixon initially rebuffed the Select Committee's informal requests for information.
 See Letter from President Richard M. Nixon to Sen. Sam J. Ervin Jr., Chairman, Sen. Select Comm. on Presidential Campaign Activities (July 6, 1973).
 The Committee, acting pursuant to its legislative power, later issued two subpoenas to the President.
 Those subpoenas were eventually quashed by this court.
 See Senate Select, 498 F.2d at 733.14

-^{14.} When the Supreme Court upheld the grand jury request for President Nixon's tapes, it specifically confined its decision to the context of criminal investigations and noted it was not concerned with how these issues might be resolved in the context of "congressional demands for information."
-United States v.
-Nixon, 418 U.S. 683, 712 n.19, 94 S. Ct.
-3090, 41 L. Ed.
-2d 1039 (1974).
+14 When the Supreme Court upheld the grand jury request for President Nixon's tapes, it specifically confined its decision to the context of criminal investigations and noted it was not concerned